 Carnivals.
 Concerts.
 Deep fried…well, just about everything you can think of.
 Animals being judged.
+Even for a small event like this still Many Football Bet Providers are attending.
 It’s fair time across the Midwest, and in other areas of the country as well.
 Cities have farmer’s markets, and back to school events like football games are starting up.

 It’s also the “second” severe weather season in the Midwest.
 This is where we see another uptick in activity of damaging winds and hail to tornadoes.
 Not as much as we see in the spring, for the most part…but it is significant.
 And that raises the question of event safety.
 What if…a thunderstorm hits while your high school or little league game is being played?
 Forget about severe thunderstorms for a moment.
 Your child is holding a lightning rod, or if they’re playing football, they’re isolated sitting ducks in the middle of an open field, the highest objects around.
 And during a county or city fair, Internet coverage, especially 4G, may be overwhelmed with users.

 It’s a potential disaster, and the onus is on you to plan and prepare for it.
 What happens if you don’t?
 Potentially, this:

 Now, your Little League team may not get sued for $39 million if your kids get struck and hurt or killed by lightning, or hit with flying debris in high winds.
 But do you want THAT on your conscience for the rest of your life, knowing that there was a nearly 100% chance you could have mitigated the issue?

 So right about now, you might expect me to go into a rant on how we (AllisonHouse) could save the day, and by buying this or that package, software and data, you’ll be fine, right?